Outsourced diffusion sampling: Efficient posterior inference in latent spaces of generative models: Outsourced Diffusion Sampling

 where $Z_\phi$ is a learned model that, at optimality, estimates the partition function $\int R(\mathbf{z}\mid\mathbf{y})\,d\mathbf{z}$.
 This objective aims to match two distributions over trajectories: the one defined by the denoising model and that defined by the target distribution and the noising kernel.
 If the two distributions are equal, then their marginal densities at $t=1$ also coincide.

 For training, one draws trajectories $\tau$ from some training distribution (which is not necessarily the current model $p_F^\phi$) and optimizes \eqref{eq:tb_loss} with respect to the parameters $\phi$.
 If the TB loss is optimized to 0 for \emph{every} trajectory $\tau$ in the continuous-time limit, the model $p_F^\phi$ asymptotically samples from the target density $R(\mathbf{z}\mid\mathbf{y})$ \citep{berner2025discrete}.
+The training loop is described in \cref{alg:training_loop}.

 \paragraph{Exploration and credit assignment techniques.} We borrow a number of off-policy exploration techniques (such as replay buffers), as well as methods to make training more stable (such as temperature annealing) from the diffusion samplers literature.
 For details, see \cref{sec:experiment_details}.